rancher/rancher/docs/concepts/index.md

 ### Health Checks

-Rancher implements a distributed health checker by running an HAProxy instance on every host.
-These HAProxy instances are used for the sole purpose of health checking and not used for load balancing.
-Each container is checked by up to three HAProxy instances running on different hosts.
-The container is considered healthy if it passes health check with at least one of the HAProxy instances.
+Rancher implements a distributed health monitoring system by running an HAProxy instance on every host for the sole purpose of providing health checks to containers.
+When health checks are enabled either on an individual container or a service,  each container is then monitored by up to three HAProxy instances running on different hosts.
+The container is considered healthy if at least one HAProxy instance reports a "passed" health check.

 Rancher’s approach handles network partitions and is more efficient than client-based health checks.
 By using HAProxy to perform health checks, Rancher enables users to specify the same health check policy for DNS service and for load balancers.

-Depending on the result of health checks, a container is either in green or red state.
-A service is in green state if all the containers implementing that service are in green state.
-If all the containers are in red state the service is in red state.
-A service is in yellow state if Rancher has detected some of the containers in red state and is performing an action to remedy the situation.
+Depending on the result of health checks, a container is either in a green or red state.
+A service is in green (or "up") state if all containers implementing that service are in a green state and alternatively, in a red (or "down") state if all containers are subsequently in a red state.
+A service is in yellow (or "degraded") state if Rancher has detected that at least one of the containers is either in a red state or in the process of returning it to a green state.

 ### Service HA